Gary W. Cole, MD, FAAD

 All hair is dead protein.
 Hair's superficial appearance depends upon its anatomical location.
 Fine poorly pigmented hair tends to grow on certain parts of the face like the upper cheeks and forehead.
 Thick darker hairs grow on the edges of the eyelids and brows, the male jaw-line, the scalp, nostrils, and pubic areas.
 These characteristics often change as one ages.
 The palms, soles, and the red portion of the lips do not have hair or hair follicles.

-What are the pros and cons of laser hair removal?
+What are the pros and cons of electrolysis?

 Find out what women really need.